jjsridharan/DuplicateFileRemover/README.md

   java FileHash "I://Test//"

   Note "//" is for escaping "/".
-(If you don't know what escaping is, just include / before .)
+(If you don't know what escaping is, just include / before.)

 Applications: